Spiritreader/keval/README.md

 ## Achievements

 * Seems to be memory leak free according to valgrind and our limited testing.
-* keval.h and keval.c are 100% klausified.
+* keval.h and keval.c are 100% klausified™.